stacks-network/docs/src/pages/understand-stacks/stacking-using-CLI.md

 }
 ```

-We'll be using this testnet key pair to perform stacking.
+We'll be using this testnet key pair to perform Stacking.
 But first we'll need to get some testnet tokens.

--> If you're stacking on mainnet, make sure you have an account with sufficient number of Stacks tokens to participate.
+-> If you're Stacking on mainnet, make sure you have an account with sufficient number of Stacks tokens to participate.

 ## Get Testnet Tokens Using The Faucet

 Use the following `curl` command to request tokens from the testnet node's faucet endpoint.

-Note that we used the address we generated above as a parameter.
+We use the address generated above as a parameter.

 ```bash
 curl -X POST https://stacks-node-api.xenon.blockstack.org/extended/v1/faucets/stx?address=ST1P3HXR80TKT48TKM2VTKCDBS4ET9396W0W2S3K8&stacking=true